 - Helps you save money: Obviously cheaper than the Dunkin original, it's also a great way to use up leftover blueberries.
 In fact, it works best with those slightly over-ripe, a little mushy berries that don't make for good eating!

-- Easy to make: Like most lattes, it's super simple recipe with 4 simple ingredients and 4 short steps, made in under 15 minutes.
+- Easy to make: Like most lattes, such as this vanilla green tea drink, it's super simple recipe with 4 simple ingredients and 4 short steps, made in under 15 minutes.

 - Flexible: It's easy to make it vegan by using a plant-based milk of your choice and bone-char free sugar or maple syrup.